cjolowicz/blog/content/posts/hypermodern-python-03-linting.md

 nox.options.sessions = "lint", "safety", "tests"
 ```

-## Managing development dependencies in Nox sessions
+## Managing dependencies in Nox sessions with Poetry

 {{< figure src="/images/hypermodern-python-03/cote07.jpg" link="/images/hypermodern-python-03/cote07.jpg" >}}

 In this section, I describe how to use Poetry to manage development dependencies
-in your Nox sessions, and how to make the checks in your Nox sessions
+in your Nox sessions, and how to make your Nox sessions more reproducible.
-deterministic.

 In the first chapter, we saw that Poetry writes the exact version of each
 package dependency to a file named `poetry.lock`.
 The same is done for